"Capital Obsolescence and Agricultural Productivity" August 2017 [paper][online appendix]

 I study allocative efficiency in a stochastic general equilibrium economy where heterogeneous firms make dynamic decisions on entry, exit and technology; operate non-convex production technologies; and compete monopolistically.
 While previous literature associated factor misallocation to marginal product dispersion, I show that in general, it is not a sufficient statistic for production efficiency.
 The observed dispersion depends on equilibrium firm churning, firm's market power, and the degree of uncertainty firms face.
 I characterize the efficient allocation and its decentralization for a calibrated economy to the US manufacturing sector.
 Changes in entry, exit and technology upgrade explain most of the productivity gains under the optimal policy.

-"Asymmetry and Federal Reserve Forecasts" November 2015 [paper]
+"Asymmetry and Federal Reserve Forecasts" December 2017 coming soon!

-with Riccardo DiCecio (St. Louis FED), Ivana Komunjer (UCSD), and Michael Owyang (St. Louis FED)
+with Riccardo DiCecio (St. Louis FED), Ivana Komunjer (Georgetown University), and Michael Owyang (St. Louis FED)